Use PHP 7 or PHP 5? Get the Long-Term Support That You Need

 Why?
 The community is made up of volunteers.
 They need to focus their efforts on maintaining the newer, more secure releases — and designing innovative capabilities for future releases.

-Why Engage Zend for PHP Support and Use Zend Server?
+Why Engage Zend for PHP Support?

 Zend has continued to make significant contributions to the community by helping with the language’s evolution and providing additional PHP offerings, such as: